DataDog/documentation/content/guides/dogstatsd.md

   - Event title.
   - Event text.
 Supports line breaks.
 - Optional:
-  - `date_happened` (Time, None) — default: None — Assign a timestamp to the event.
+  - `date_happened` (Time, None) — default: None — Assign a POSIX timestamp in seconds to the event.
 Default is now when none.
   - `hostname` (String, None) — default: None — Assign a hostname to the event.
   - `aggregation_key` (String, None) — default: None — Assign an aggregation key to the event, to group it with some others.
   - `priority` (String, None) — default: 'normal' — Can be 'normal' or 'low'.